sorkinl/MultiplayerSnakeGame-Java/README.md

 The goal of this project was to attempt to connect web page to the server using web socket.
 Being familiar with web technologies, it was a good practice and deepened my understanding.

-Server is written in Java and consists of 4 classes: Snake, Food, MultiThreadWebSocket and serveSnake.
-Snake and Food classes have methods and fields related to the information of their x and y position.
-MultiThreadWebSocket class starts 2 threads that execute serveSnake class.
+Server is written in Java and consists of 4 classes: `Snake`, `Food`, `MultiThreadWebSocket` and `serveSnake`.
+Snake and Food classes have methods and fields related to the information of their x and y position. `MultiThreadWebSocket` class starts 2 threads that execute serveSnake class.
 The server code is run mostly on serveSnake.

 _Handshake_

-The first thing that is done in serveSnake class is the handshake between client and the server.
+The first thing that is done in `serveSnake` class is the handshake between client and the server.
 The client sends an HTTP GET request to the server and the server needs to generate a response that upgrades the connection to WebSocket.
 To understand how this happens I researched MDN Web Docs and the description of a WebSocket protocol provided by IETF in December 2011.
 The source are cited at the end of this document.
 The initial HTTP request is presented in figure 2.

 ![](Picture2.png)